bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/installation.md

 # BD845-PWB - Installation Guide
 {: .no_toc }

-A guide to help you install the board on diffent setups.
+How to install the board on diffent setups.
 {: .fs-6 .fw-300 }

 Installing the board is very easy and does not require any technical expertise.
 Although being easy, here is a detailed guide on how to do it.